 Loc'd Man Bun

 Man buns are always a good idea.
-Don't be afraid to add a few embellishments or hair color to your locs, as you see here.
+Don't be afraid to add a few embellishments or hair color to your locs.

 For guys working to grow out their hair while maintaining hydrated coils or twists, the LOC method will be your best friend.